The HTTP 1.1 specification contains a status code

 Below are some examples of files being sold using the Paspagon payment processor.
-You need Bitcoin or BlackCoin to buy them (some low-price files may be BlackCoin-only due to the minimum Bitcoin price being enforced).
+You need BlackCoin to buy them (Bitcoin support has been dropped due to high transaction fees).
 When you come to a page related to a particular file, QR codes will be generated which contain payment addresses and amounts for Bitcoin and BlackCoin.
 When you make a payment, you should be automatically redirected to an Amazon S3 server and the file download should start.
 This is a mechanism somehow similar to the (non existent anymore) Cointagion site, which however had been concentrated on selling ebooks, while Paspagon allows anyone to sell any file.

 Photo: sunset at the Puget Sound

 This is a photo from 1898 by Edward Sheriff Curtis.
 Various resolutions are available:

 Known as the Revolutionary Étude, this is a work by Frédéric Chopin from circa 1831, performed by Glen W. Prillaman.
 One format is available: